eic/epic-analysis/tutorial/README.md

   - `analysis_xqbins.C`: bin the analysis in a few 2D bins of x and Q2
     - there is a `switch` statement to allow the choice of various example binning schemes
+    - this example also describes how cuts are defined
   - `postprocess_xqbins_draw.C`: draws a couple sample histograms for the given binning scheme